KnowsCount/KcCSS/README.md

 ### Fast, as lightning.

-The only 24KB-Sized CSS file is just gonna be so fast online.
+The only 26KB-Sized CSS file is just gonna be fast online.

 ---